Aetas/justadd.coffee/jekyll/_posts/2016-06-20-Why-Jekyll.md

 title: "Why Jekyll?"
 description: "I'm just putting in filler for the mo-mo"
 category: Ruminate
-tags: [website, web development, general, musing]
+tags: [website, web development, programming, general, musing]
 modified: #2016-06-19 <-- update if modified

 imagefeature: # will this work with nothing?